| Title: | Command Line Option Parser |

 type |

-A character string that describes specifies which data type
+A character string specifying which data type to store:

 |